urbanopt/urbanopt.github.io/README.md

 end
 ```

-User can then add any new reporting measure to the openstudio `.osw` file, as described [here](#Adding-your-own-measures), and re-run the simulation.
+User can then add any new reporting measure to the OpenStudio `.osw` file, as described [here](#Adding-your-own-measures), and re-run the simulation.
 The current measure added to the baseline.osw is the `default_feature_reports`:

 ```json